 Middlesex Water Company has eight Directors on its Board.
 The following Table provides summary information about each Director nominee standing for re-election to the Board.
-Additional information for all our Directors, include the nominees, may be found beginning on page 7.
+Additional information for all of our Directors, including the nominees, may be found beginning on page 7.